What Are Wood Pellets Actually Made Of? The No-BS Pitmaster's Guide to Smoking Pellets

 The prices? $12 to $30 for the exact same 20 pounds.

-Finding the right what are wood pellets made of comes down to matching watt-hours to your actual power needs.
+Finding the right what are wood pellets made of comes down to matching the features to how you will actually use it.

 Our hands-on testing setup for what are wood pellets made of